Why are Converse Laces Long? Also the Solution

 • Then, feed it into the next eyelet up on the same side, and bring it back over to the other side.

-• Repeat this pattern until you reach the top of the shoe, making sure the laces are straight and even.
+• Repeat this pattern until you reach the shoe’s top, ensuring the laces are straight and even.

-• Take the other lace and bring it underneath the first lace, and feed it into the third eyelet on the opposite side.
+• Bring the other lace underneath the first place, and feed it into the third eyelet on the opposite side.

-• Then, bring it up and feed it into the fourth eyelet on the same side, and weave it over and under the other lace until you reach the top of the shoe.
+• Then, bring it up, feed it into the fourth eyelet on the same side, and weave it over and under the other lace until you reach the top of the shoe.

 • Adjust the diamond pattern to make sure it looks neat and even.